kratos238/Slots/PROPOSAL.md

 - As a player, I would like a victory animation when I win the game, so that I feel good about my victory!

-- As a player who wants to dominate the battlefield I want to become the ultimate tic tac toe tactician so I can beat all of my opponents
+- As a player who likes to win , I would like to win more frequently

 #### Notionboard Template
 Notionboard template for building projects ( You can use this for any project )